 It is possible to create a shared account where multiple users share one account.
 For more information, see Overview of shared accounts with multiple credentials.

-Any time you create a new account, you should make a backup.
+Any time you create a new account when using Concordium Legacy Wallet or Desktop Wallet, you should make a backup.
 Backups protect your account keys, ensuring that you do not lose access to your CCDs.

 Each identity contains a number of cryptographic values and a number of user-chosen attributes, such as nationality or country of residence.
 These attributes are certified by the identity provider.
 The cryptographic values are a number of public and private keys, a signature from the identity provider, as well as a number of secret values the user must use to be able to use the identity to create accounts.

 You are in control of which attributes are revealed to the public.
 You can choose not to reveal any attributes at all to maintain your anonymity, which is the general recommendation.

 Every account on the chain must be derived from an identity that is verified and signed by an approved identity provider.
 It is publicly visible which identity provider issued an identity for an account and who the anonymity revokers are for the account and the identity.
 In addition to this basic information which enables regulatory compliance, an account owner can choose to publicly reveal other values on their account, such as their nationality or country of residence.
 Since this information is publicly accessible, anybody can check it before interacting with an account.
 Moreover, being able to see who issued the identity enables whoever wishes to interact with an account to judge the level of risk in the transaction.